Uluak-alt/vibe-switch/extension/PRIVACY.md

 ## Data Storage

-All data is stored locally using Chrome's built-in storage API (`chrome.storage`):
+All data is stored locally using Chrome's built-in storage API (`chrome.storage`), though certain subsets of this data are transmitted only under specific conditions, namely:

-- **chrome.storage.sync**: User preferences and custom vibes (synced across your Chrome browsers)
+- **chrome.storage.sync**: User preferences and custom vibes (synchronized across your Chrome browsers via Google's Chrome Sync service)
 - **chrome.storage.local**: License information and UI state (device-specific)

-This data never leaves your browser except:
+**Third-Party Sync Disclaimer:** Vibe Switch does not control, and is not responsible for, the security and privacy practices of Google's Chrome Sync service.
+By enabling Chrome Sync, you acknowledge and accept Google's policies and procedures regarding the transfer and storage of your synced data.

+**Data Transmission Exceptions:**
-- Sync data goes through Google's Chrome Sync (if you have Chrome Sync enabled)
+1. Sync data is transmitted through Google's Chrome Sync (only if you have Chrome Sync enabled in your browser)
-- License validation communicates with Gumroad's API (only when you activate a license)
+2. License validation communicates with Gumroad's API (only when you activate a Pro license)

 ## Third-Party Services